Activities and Associations:

 by the Governor to serving two terms on the State of Delaware Arts Council.

 Exhibiting widely in the region, I have been thrilled to win many awards and participated in several unique opportunities to express myself creatively.
 A great joy and rewarding activity is teaching art to both children and adults.
 Nothing is more satisfying than working closely with individuals on special projects to make their vision come to life is also a genuine pleasure.

 I don’t remember when my family started telling me that I was an artist, it had to be before I was three.
 Thanks to this encouragement, I have been active in the visual arts as long as I can remember.
 Even while pursuing other careers.
 The meaning of that word "artist" has changed and continues to grow with me.
 Early fascinations were the artists in children's books like EH Shepard, Beatrix Potter, Dr. Seuss, Sir John Tenniel.
 I’d do my best to represent the nouns in my world.
-As my world became more complex, I wanted my art to tell a story, influenced by Norman Rockwell, Andrew Wyeth and the soft impressionism of Mary Cassatt.
-In 2017, I finally had an opportunity to illustrate a children's book.
-I am learning how to use color theory and the effect it has on the feeling and mood of the composition and continue to learn from local artists, painters, photographers and sculptors alike.
+As my world became more complex, I wanted my art to tell a story.
+I was influenced by the great visual storytellers; Norman Rockwell, Andrew Wyeth and the soft impressionism of Mary Cassatt.
+I am learning how different medium influence atmosphere, mood and story telling and how to use the elements of art to recreate the feeling and mood of the composition and continue to learn from local artists, painters, photographers and sculptors alike.